slange-dev/tmux-config-test/readme.md

 Prerequisites:

 - Tmux >= "v2.4"
-- OSX
-- Linux (tested on Ubuntu 14 and CentOS7)
-- FreeBSD (tested on 11.1)
+- OSX, Linux (tested on Ubuntu 14 and CentOS7), FreeBSD (tested on 11.1)

 Personally, I use it on OSX 10.11.5 El Capitan through iTerm2.
 On OSX you can install latest 2.6 version with `brew install tmux`.